zwqStella/katacoda-resteasy-scenarios/hello-world/step1.md

 ## Prepare the environment

 What we need includes:
-* java
+* Java
 * Maven
 * Web Container
 * Resteasy

 WildFLy is the best choice for web container, in which Resteasy API is pre-installed.
-In this case, we'll use java 8, Maven 3.5.0 and WildFly 11.0.0 Final as our environment.
+In this case, we'll use Java 8, Maven 3.5.0 and WildFly 11.0.0 Final as our environment.

 The structure of a Resteasy web application project is in correspondence with a maven web project.
 And it is shown in the editor in the right.